 I also saw Escobar's grave and a bunch of other places.
 I then ate some dinner and prepared to head to Cartagena the next day.

-After a couple more days in Cartagena, I headed back to Chicago.
+After another day in Cartagena, I headed back to Chicago.